soft4good/poorman-migrations/README.md

 # poorman-migrations
-A lightweight PHP migrations manager.
+A lightweight, standalone PHP migrations manager with support for multiple environments.
+Featuring base schemas and seeds.